AlfieDarko/checkout-technical-test/README.md

 **Testing**
 I would have loved to do more testing.
 Especially more integration and end-to-end with Cypress.
 I was quite pressed for time so I done what I can on this side of things.

+Perhaps even bring in Storybook for any reusable components I have like Buttons, Form Inputs and infoMessages.
+That could be overkill for this small task but it gives developers an opportunity to display a reusable component in its use context, visually.

 **Star Selection as a rating input**
-I felt it would have been way more visually appealing than my current implementation & would have been something to implement had I more time.
+I felt it would have been way more visually appealing than my current implementation of inputting the value & would have been something I would have implemented had I more time.
 I quite like the one from [uber's design system base web](https://baseweb.design/components/rating/) (link).
 As someone who enjoys component library work, this would have been fun to work on!

 **Data endpoints**
-Would have probably thought about moving away from using sheety.co if I weren't pressed for time (dont judge me 😂) to an express & mongo (or even some google cloud functions or lambda's for quick iterations)
+Would have probably thought about moving away from using sheety.co if I weren't pressed for time (dont judge me 😂) to an express & mongo (or even some google cloud functions or lambda's for quick iterations).

 **Performance Enhancements**
 Lazy Loading only load the comments when in screen.